poppy-project/poppy-docs/en/assembly-guides/poppy-torso/warnings.md

 ## PRIMORIDAL warning #3: Align the horn with 3D-printed parts
-Notice that horna all have 3 dots and that the 3D-printed parts also have them close to motor axes.
+Notice that horns all have 3 dots and that the 3D-printed parts also have them close to motor axes.
 Generally, the opposite axis of the motor axis is a free wheel and 3D-printed parts do not have any point in that side ; except for symmetrical parts such as the legs, that have 3 points on both sides.
 According to the 3D printing technique, the 3 dots might not been easily visible.
 Some parts, such as the feet, only have 1 visible point because the parts are hollowed the other side.

 You must align the horn with the 3D-printed parts by matching the 3 points as the picture below.